Atharv2433/Javascript/README.md

 It also includes the sample project which was made or performed after basic operations of js.

 It includes a calculator sample program which includes the features and operations perfromed by the calculator.

+It also includes the basics of the javascript likely await,async,promise etc.